-To prevent intra-governmental differences with the General Fund, federal entities must notify the General Fund of any applicable non-CARS activity reported with the federal/non-federal attribute domain value of "G." Non-CARS activity is a General Fund term used to describe any required USSGL account data/balances that must be submitted by the trading partner to the General Fund because it cannot be directly derived from CARS.
-This information must be sent via email to GeneralFund@fiscal.treasury.gov by the eighth business day following quarter-end using the General Fund Entity Submission Form which can be found on the General Fund website.
-The information submitted on the General Fund Entity Submission Form will include, but is not limited to, a general description of the type of transactional data being sent, the USSGL accounts involved, and the applicable amounts by USSGL account.
+In order to prevent intra-governmental differences with the General Fund, federal entities must notify the General Fund of any applicable non-CARS activity reported with the federal/non-federal attribute domain value of "G." Non-CARS activity is a General Fund term used to describe any required USSGL account data/balances that must be submitted by the trading partner to the General Fund because it cannot be directly derived from CARS.
+This information must be sent via email to GeneralFund@fiscal.treasury.gov by the eighth business day following quarter-end using the General Fund Entity Submission Form.
+The form can be found on the General Fund website.
+The information submitted on the form will include, but is not limited to, a general description of the type of transactional data being sent, the USSGL accounts involved, and the applicable amounts by USSGL account.
 Individual worksheets exist within the form for RCs 30, 31, 32, 36, 37, 38, 39, 40, 44, 46, and 48.

 The General Fund Operational Team will monitor and record when federal entities submit their General Fund Entity Submission Form and will share that information for purposes of preparing Intra-governmental Transactions Scorecards.
 Submissions sent to individual accountants instead of GeneralFund@fiscal.treasury.gov will not be considered as meeting the deadline (the eighth business day following quarter-end).
-In addition, incomplete information on the General Fund Entity Submission Form, as well as missing supporting documentation, when required, will result in a missed deadline.
-Completeness, accuracy, and timeliness are vital when submitting the General Fund Entity Submission Form in the continued effort to resolve intra-governmental differences that cause an impediment to an audit of the Financial Report.
+In addition, incomplete information on the form, as well as missing supporting documentation, when required, will result in a missed deadline.
+Completeness, accuracy, and timeliness are vital when submitting the General Fund Entity Submission Form in the continued effort to resolve intra-governmental differences that cause an impediment to an audit of the FR.
 Promptly notify the General Fund Team if your entity key IGT points of contact change.

 The most recent General Fund Entity Submission Form submitted is used to analyze and subsequently adjust the General Fund balances being reported for that federal entity.
 If a federal entity submits an updated General Fund Entity Submission Form, it should ensure that all balances/activities with the General Fund are included in that submission.
 It is up to the federal entity to ensure their process for submission takes this into account.
 For example, if a federal entity wants to update the information for one TAS in RC 38 in the General Fund Entity Submission Form, it should resubmit all other information for all TAS in all RCs as well.
 The General Fund bases calculations on the entire General Fund Entity Submission Form.
 This will ensure the General Fund has the most complete information.
-Federal entities must also be mindful of whether the TAS information within the General Fund Entity Submission Form is a valid TAS, per the Super Master Account File (SMAF) within GTAS.